What is Legal Aid?

-Legal aid is the provision of financial assistance to persons in need of access to justice and is available in clinical negligence claims in limited circumstances.
+Legal aid is the provision of financial assistance to persons in need of access to justice.
+It is available in medical negligence claims in limited circumstances.

-The law sets out the types of legal cases for which legal aid is available.
+The law sets out the types of cases for which is available for.
 Since April 2013, legal aid for claims on clinical negligence has been reduced drastically such that it is now only available to one category of claimants, that being children who have suffered a severe neurological injury during their mother’s pregnancy, their delivery or in the first 8 weeks of the child’s life.

-When a claim is brought on behalf of a child, although they will be assisted by a litigation friend (usually a parent or a legal guardian) it is the child who receives legal aid and the decision to grant legal aid is based upon the child’s circumstances.
+When a claim is made for a child, they are assisted by a litigation friend (usually a parent or legal guardian).
+However, it is the child who receives legal aid.
+The decision to grant it is based upon the child’s circumstances.

 - The child must have suffered a severe neurological injury, usually a brain injury however injury to the brachial plexus (known as Erb’s Palsy) are also included within this category;

 - The clinical negligence must have occurred either